beetbox/beets/docs/plugins/parentwork.rst

 - **parent_work_disambig**: The disambiguation of the parentwork title.
 - **parent_composer**: The composer of the parentwork.
 - **parent_composer_sort**: The sort name of the parentwork composer.
+- **work_date**: THe composition date of the work, or the first parent work that has a composition date.
+Format: yyyy-mm-dd

 To fill in the parentwork tag and the associated parent** tags, in case there are several works on the recording, it fills it with the results of the first